ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 ::: solution
 ![Results for Gene Shoemaker](fig/results-view-shoemaker.png){alt='Search results view showing 2,560 items for "Shoemaker"'}

-Author:”shoemaker” returns 2,560 results as you can see in the upper left.
+Author:”shoemaker” returned 2,560 results when this example was run as you can see in the upper left; because SciX adds new material on daily and weekly cycles you may see a different count.

 The results are sorted by relevance and are in descending order.
 You can change the sorting criterion by using the dropdown menu to
 select: date, author count, citation count, entry date, first author, normalized citation count, or read count.
 Click the button next to the